karttur/geoimagine/_posts/2018/2018-10-23-GRACEblog.markdown

 ## Scaling for color map

-To produce a color map, you need to scale your original map to range between 0 and 255, and then put the palette.
-By default, Kartturs GeoImagine Framework assumes that null (nodata) will equal 255, and that the values 251 to 254 represent colors for overlays, frames and text etc. Values in the range 0 to 250 represents the thematic feature of the layer.
-The process <span class='process'>addrasterpalette</span>
+To produce a color map, you need to scale your original map to range between 0 and 255, and then assign the palette.
+By default, Karttur´s GeoImagine Framework assumes that null (nodata) will equal 255, and that the values 251 to 254 represent colors for overlays, frames and text etc. Values in the range 0 to 250 represents the thematic feature of the layer.
+The process <span class='process'>createscaling</span> adds the scaling to the database.

 ```
 <?xml version='1.0' encoding='utf-8'?>